+I've been saying in the last few posts about posting my recent acrylic board paintings.
+Landscapes from when I returned from ChCh.
+I borrowed Joys camera and finally took some photos of them.
+I need to borrow this camera more often (or better yet - buy one!) and take more regular photos of my artwork - it builds up otherwise and it's an overload of images to upload.
+There are still works from the South Island that I have yet to post.
 This is 3 photos merged into one.
 This allowed me to create a extended view of the canvas - it's rather long.
 The acrylic paint I'm using is just cheap poster paint.
 It seems to work alright.
 The reference for this painting was a drawing at Collingwood.
 Another drawing to acrylic paint.
 This is a view in Takaka.
 This painting has had almost nothing added to it, keeping it true to the drawing.
 As I layer up color this may change.
 Cardboard.
 My fathers wife has a bunch of this cardboard, I used some for painting on.
 I don't really like the rough, grainy finish, but it holds the paint far better then brown paper.
 No reference for this, instead just making the shapes from imagination.

 I've been cooking (curries, and a cake), and giving the place a tidy, and slight move!
 Moved all my gear from the lounge to my bedroom - which is now taking a more computer and art studio setup.
 Works for me though.
 I haven't done any digital painting but have had a go with acrylic paint - on the walls.